djhaynes/scap-v2-prototype/README.md

 `>>> import ssl`<br>
 `>>> ssl.OPENSSL_VERSION`

-Once the OpenSSL version is verified, type the following.
+Once the OpenSSL version is verified (1.0.1 or greater), type the following.

 `>>> quit()`